vineetk1/fairseq/README.md

 unzip glove.6B.zip
 cd ../../..
 ```
-Check that the pretrained vectors are in directory fairseq/examples/dialog/pretrained-word-vectors.
+Verify that the pretrained vectors are in directory **fairseq/examples/dialog/pretrained-word-vectors**.
-Check that the current working directory is fairseq.
+Verify that the current working directory is **fairseq**.
 ### Preprocess/binarize the data
 ```
 TEXT=examples/dialog/fairseq-dialog-dataset/task6